 Center image via: Only Deco Love

 We are extra close to getting our house underway, which means there are 100 different decisions still being made, can you believe it?!
-So, as we wait for permits and so on to get digging, we have been diving deep into the design of each room even down to furniture.
+So, as we wait for permits and so on to get digging, we have been diving deep into the design of each room, even down to the furniture.
+Also, we look for where to buy casters for furniture; this will make work easier.
 Having plans with exact measurements of spaces means you can make a list of everything for your home and really plan out your spaces, which is exciting, but before dive into talking design for each room in our home I want to share how we created a system for design making through this process.
 To make the situation less stressful than it already is, one can heed the help of professionals like home experts.

 After we got the floor plan done we were tasked by our builder to choose each and everything for the house we decided that we had one big decision to make before making any other decisions.
 We realized that just as we approach building a brand or directing a photoshoot we need to do the same with our home.
 That means we decided up front what themes, colors, and visual inspiration that would guide and act as the filter for our entire home.
 This way when we walked into a show room of 1,000’s of options for tile, flooring, handles, faucets, and more we would be able to instantly narrow in on just a few options and then use our gut after that.

 So, far this process has worked.
 We have nearly chosen everything but fixtures and lighting at this point and I have to say other than sitting and listening to all options being explained to us we have breezed through decisions like windows, doors, siding, roof, wood floors, and more.
 Those who are having difficulty choosing a style and design for their roof may consult with professional roofing contractors who specialize in roofing installations and clay roof repair services.